-15 Here we are assuming that the auditor's fee is not conditional on the ex-post accuracy of the report.
+Here we are assuming that the auditor's fee is not conditional on the ex-post accuracy of the report.
 Admittedly, such a contract could elicit a positive level of effort from the auditor, but it would not generally elicit the first-best auditing quality if auditors have limited liability.
-Moreover, in the auditing profession "contingent contracts cannot be used as an incentive device because auditors' code of professional ethics (rule 302) prohibits them from accepting incentive contracts for audit-related work" (Dye 1993, p.
-888, fn.
-5).
-This ban arises from efficiency reasons: auditors.
+Moreover, in the auditing profession "contingent contracts cannot be used as an incentive device because auditors' code of professional ethics (rule 302) prohibits them from accepting incentive contracts for audit-related work" (Dye, 1993, p.
+888, footnote 5).
+This ban arises from efficiency reasons: auditors are hired by managers, and incentive contracts would provide easy ways to bribe auditors.

-16 Auditors' limited liability implies that the first-best cannot be achieved even via a more sophisticated design of the penalty or of enforcement, for instance by making them contingent on the accuracy of the auditor's report.
-(The point is analogous to that made in fn.
-15.)
+12 Auditors' limited liability implies that the first-best cannot be achieved even via a more sophisticated design of the penalty or of enforcement, for instance by making them contingent on the accuracy of the auditor's report.
+(The point is analogous to that made in footnote 10.)

-17 Auditors' wealth can derive from interaction with previous customers and from the sale of non-audit services.
-In reality it may be impossible to confiscate the entire wealth of the auditor, due to the danger of "subversion of justice" (Glaeser and Shleifer 2003).
+13 Auditors' wealth can derive from interaction with previous customers and from the sale of non-audit services.
+In reality it may be impossible to confiscate the entire wealth of the auditor, due to the danger of "subversion of justice" (Glaeser and Shleifer, 2003).